| |

 Cutting board and knives

 Knives – The key kitchen essentials are a good wooden cutting board and a good set of knives.
-Choose a good cook’s or chef’s knife with a sturdy handle like in Japanese Satake knives and a small paring knife, like this Swiss Victor Knox knife that is just perfect for cutting fruits for example.
-Knives are maybe the only thing that I never have bought thrifted and never will.
+Choose a good cook’s or quality chef’s knife with a sturdy handle like in Japanese Satake knives and a small paring knife, like this Swiss Victor Knox knife that is just perfect for cutting fruits, for example.
+Sharp knives are maybe the only thing that I have never bought thrifted and never will.
 These are the ones that make your healthy cooking with plenty of vegetables easy or an unpleasant task.
-Sometimes you can save money to purchase a ready-made knife set, but check first that you really use all the knives that are in the set and you will not pay extra just to have the set.
+Sometimes you can save money to purchase a ready-made knife set, but check first that you really use all the knives that are in the set, and you will not pay extra just to have the set.
 But the cheapest option is rarely the best option when you are purchasing the knives.

 Cutting board – When you have your knives is time to choose your cutting board.
 Choose sturdy wooden ones, one big one and one smaller.
 On the bigger one, it is easy to cut meats and potatoes for meal preps when you do batch work with plenty of ingredients.
 Whereas on the small one, you can cut fruits or do a quick chop-chop for the salad.

-Serrated knife – A long serrated knife is perfect for cutting loaves of bread and cutting the cake to the layers before filling and decorating.
+Serrated knife – A long serrated knife is perfect for cutting loaves of bread and cutting the cake into layers before filling and decorating.

 Storage containers

-Food containers – Choose a few sizes of food containers to start with.
+Food storage containers – Choose a few sizes of food storage containers for leftovers to start with.
 You can put a plate on the top of a bowl and store a few days’ food in there.
-If you start meal prepping purchase the containers so that the food is sealed airtight and you can freeze the food in them too.
-The ones that nest are good options so you save some space.
+If you start meal prepping, purchase the containers so that the food is sealed airtight, and you can freeze the food in them, too.
+The ones that nest are good options, so you save some space.
+If possible, pick the ones that are glass, steel, or enamel to keep things sustainable and durable.

 Cling film or beeswax wrap – Another way of storing is to seal the food on a plate with a cling film or beeswax wrap.
 For other sustainable hacks, you can check my post about saving money as a homemaker.